About Reading Practice

 At the end of each Reading Practice lesson, students answer five multiple choice questions, which teachers can use to gauge comprehension.
 These questions also mirror the language and format of questions commonly found in state assessments.

 All Reading Practice lessons are aligned to the College and Career Readiness Anchor Standards for Reading.
-They can be assigned as independent or collaborative work, and are available to ThinkCERCA Basic and ThinkCERCA Premium users.
+They can be assigned as independent or collaborative work, and are available to ThinkCERCA Basic and ThinkCERCA users.
 Reading Practice lessons are differentiated by grade bands (3-5, 6-8, 9-10, 11-12).

 Reading Practice lessons were formerly known as “Additional Reading Practice.”
 The name was simplified to “Reading Practice” in July 2018.